-- indicators through administrative registers. programme responsibilities.
+indicators household surveys, economic and population censuses and administrative records. depending on their programme responsibilities.

 Fiduciary risks

-N/A

-N/A
+N/A -

 Risk management plan:

 The following general strategy in order to address possible risks in a timely manner has been developed for the programme.